 In order to properly maintain equipment and facilities, maintenance departments must have parts available when needed.
-If there isn’t an accurate way to tracking inventory, this can result in many issues including parts not being available for maintenance repairs when needed, equipment downtime, costly special shipping, and lost or stolen parts.
+If there isn’t an accurate way to track inventory, this can result in many issues including parts not being available for maintenance repairs when needed, equipment downtime, costly special shipping and lost or stolen parts.
 Also, inventory has an impact on the profit margins of an organization due to high carrying costs.
-A CMMS program can meet and remove the majority of challenges that come with inventory tracking.
+A CMMS software program can meet and remove a majority of challenges associated with inventory tracking.

-Difficult to locate and track parts – With a manual system, parts may be in various locations and are hard to find when needed.
-This leads to re-ordering, over stocking and stocking of obsolete parts, which can be hard to manage.
-The end result is increased inventory carrying costs for the organization as well equipment downtime and lost productivity if parts aren’t available when needed.
+Difficulty locating and tracking parts: With a manual system, parts in various locations may be hard to locate when needed.
+This leads to reordering, overstocking and/or the stocking of obsolete parts, which can be hard to manage.
+The end result is increased inventory carrying costs for the organization, as well unplanned equipment downtime and lost productivity if parts aren’t available when needed.

-Difficult to track quantities and re-order points – All quantities such as on-hand, on-order, receipts, committed and issues result in many transactions that must be tracked manually, frequently leading to discrepancies.
+Difficulty tracking quantities and re-order points: All quantities such as on-hand, on-order, receipts, committed and issues result in many transactions that must be tracked manually.
+This can result in frequent discrepancies, since errors are more common in data that has been inputted manually.
 Re-order points and methods must also be tracked manually.

-Difficult to track multiple vendors and suppliers – With a manual system, it is difficult to track the various vendors who provide the same basic part, including the suppliers who offer them.
-Without the ability to track the lowest price provider and lead time, this results in higher purchase costs and longer lead times, especially if parts have to be ordered with short lead times and high shipping costs.
+Difficulty tracking multiple vendors and suppliers: With a manual system, it can be difficult to track various vendors who provide the same basic part, including the suppliers who offer them.
+Without the ability to track the lowest price provider and lead time, companies typically experience in higher purchase costs and longer lead times.
+This is especially true if parts have to be ordered with short lead times and high shipping costs.

-Difficult to track future forecasted needs – With a manual system, it is difficult to track future part needs by time period, factoring in order lead times, for future planned maintenance jobs.
+Difficulty tracking future forecasted needs: With a manual system in place, it is difficult to track future part needs by time period, factoring in order lead times, for future planned maintenance jobs.

-Difficult to perform physical counts and reconciliations – A manual system can make this job labor intensive, particularly when performing partial counts for high value or frequently used parts only.
+Difficulty performing physical counts and reconciliations: A manual system can make this job labor intensive, particularly when performing partial counts for high value or frequently used parts only.

-Reporting and analysis easy – An extensive history of inventory is available at your fingertips for any criteria using reports, graphs or dashboards.
+How CMMS Helps: An extensive history of inventory is available at the user’s fingertips for any criteria using reports, graphs or dashboards.
 This includes for any time period, for any type of transaction (order, receipt, issue, on-hand adjustment) by part, part description, part class, vendor, etc.

-DPSI’s systems provide the features and functions necessary to effectively manage your parts inventory.
-We have been a global leader in EAM and CMMS solutions since 1986.
+DPSI’s systems provide the features and functions necessary for maintenance teams to effectively manage parts inventory.
+We have been a global leader in maintenance management software since 1986.
 Our solutions help organizations manage, monitor and control maintenance including equipment, resources, parts and regulatory compliance.
-Interested to see how DPSI’s CMMS software can help organize and manage your inventory and make your company more productive?
-Call us now or get started with a free trial today!
+See for yourself how DPSI’s CMMS inventory tracking feature, along with many other powerful tools within the software, can make your company more productive.
+Get started with a free trial today.